snsnsns/snsnsns.github.io/_pages/forMNFC.md

 ### Photography Samples of Food, Store, and Farm

-Here are a few photos I've taken at Healthy Living stores and one from Elmer Farm of the PYO flower field a beautiful day.
+Here are a few photos I've taken at Healthy Living stores and one from Elmer Farm of the PYO flower field on a beautiful day.
 <div class="gallery" data-columns="2">
 	<img src="/images/blogimages/HealthyLiving/hlsmoothie.jpg">
 	<img src="/images/blogimages/HealthyLiving/hlcroissants.jpg">